nduyhai/go-bootiful-ordering/README.md

 - `migrations/order/sql/`: Contains migration files for the order service
 - `migrations/product/sql/`: Contains migration files for the product service

-Each migration follows the naming convention `VERSION_NAME.up.sql` for migrations and `VERSION_NAME.down.sql` for rollbacks.
+Each migration follows the naming convention `VERSION_NAME.up.sql`.
 The files contain SQL statements that define the database schema for the service.

 ## Configuration